goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \label{figure:gggTriangle}
 \end{figure}

-\newpage
+Proving this triangle instead of the original diamond simplifies the overall proof, as there is no longer a need for the complicated double induction form the original proof.

 ####Parallel $\beta Y$-reduction
-Having described the high-level overview of the classical proof and the reason for following the @takahashi95 proof, we now present some of the major lemmas in more detail.
+Having described the high-level overview of the classical proof and the reason for following the @takahashi95 proof, we now present some of the major lemmas in more detail, as they form the core comparison of the $\lamy$ calculus mechanizations, presented in \cref{chap:compIsa}.
 Firstly, we give the definition of _parallel $\beta Y$-reduction_ $\gg$ formulated for the terms of the $\lamy$ calculus, which allows simultaneous reduction of multiple parts of a term:
 <div class="Definition" head="$\gg$">
 \begin{center}